betajippity/sseneoncompare/README.md

 This project is a small example comparison of 4-wide ray-bounding-box intersection implemented using two different scalar approaches, using SSE, and using Neon.
 The specific ray-bounding-box intersection algorithm implemented is adapted from ["An Efficient and Robust Ray-Box Intersection Algorithm"](https://doi.org/10.1080/2151237X.2005.10129188) by Amy Williams, Steve Barrus, Keith Morley, and Peter Shirley, 2005.

-This project is an accompaniment to my blog post, ["Porting Takua Renderer to 64-bit ARM- Part 2"](https://blog.yiningkarlli.com/2021/07/porting-takua-to-arm-pt2.html).
+This project is an accompaniment to my blog post, ["Comparing SIMD on x86-64 and arm64"](https://blog.yiningkarlli.com/2021/09/neon-vs-sse.html).
-For a thorough walkthrough of the code and explaination for what the code does, please see the blog post.
+For a thorough walkthrough of the code and explanation for what the code does, please see the blog post.

 Dependencies
 ===